ibm-developer/generator-ibm-service-enablement/README.md

 ```
 'use strict';
 const BaseGenerator = require('../lib/generatorbase');
-const SCAFFOLDER_PROJECT_PROPERTY_NAME = ''; //the key name for your service provided to you by IBM Project Scaffolder team
+const SCAFFOLDER_PROJECT_PROPERTY_NAME = ''; //the key name for your service provided to you by the `ibm-developer` team
 const CLOUD_FOUNDRY_SERVICE_NAME = ''; // the key name for your service provided to you by Cloud Foundry
 const CUSTOM_SERVICE_KEY = '' // a custom key name for your service that will be used if you prefer not to use the SCAFFOLDER_PROJECT_PROPERTY_NAME
 const CUSTOM_CRED_KEYS = []; // an array of custom credential key names for a service